nokia/nokia-deployer/README.md

 ##### sessionid authentication

 This method relies on a "sessionid" provided by an external authentication service.
-This sessionid is exchanded using a HTTP POST request to `/api/auth/wssession` against a deployer token.
+This sessionid is exchanged using a HTTP POST request to `/api/auth/wssession` against a deployer token.

 To use this method, you need to write a small Python plugin to match this sessionid against one of the accountid stored in the deployer database.